sjn/introducing-se/docs.md

 ### 7. Share & collaborate

 * [Share](#/8/1) your experiences with others in the Street&nbsp;Episte&shy;mology com&shy;munities!
-* Join the SE com&shy;munity.
-You can find it on [Discord](https://discord.gg/sKap3zM) and [elsewhere](https://streetepistemology.com/community).
+* You can find the SE community on [Discord](https://discord.gg/sKap3zM) and [elsewhere](https://streetepistemology.com/community).
-* Practice SE in a friendly environment!
+* Practice and collaborate in a friendly environment!
 * Find SE videos, blogs, tutorials, books and other resources on [streetepistemology.com](https://streetepistemology.com/).
-* Want some more ex&shy;pla&shy;na&shy;tions?
+* Looking for another view on SE?
 Check the [Street Epistemology Basics](https://streetepistemology.com/blog/street-epistemology-the-basics) page.

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")